-This guide will enable TCOL to properly consider its needs and the needs of its stakeholders before testing our solutions in a live environment and make changes to ensure we are achieving the desired objectives from each strategic initiative.
+We are currently in Stage Two - Implementation.
+Having developed our new operating approach and corporate needs, the framework set out in the Strategic Plan will enable TCOL to adapt to, and grow within, a dynamic external environment.
+To do this, we must properly consider the organisation's needs and the needs of our stakeholders before testing our solutions in a live environment.
+Based on the observable data post-implementation, we will make changes to ensure we are achieving the desired objectives from each strategic initiative.